 Public space has disappeared.
 There is now only private space and commercial space.
-There are no town squares, just shops, homes, more shops.
-We could think of Los Angeles as pictured in Paul Haggis’ movie Crash, where, in an opening monologue, one of the protagonists muses that the city has become the kind of place where people have to crash into each other in their cars in order to touch.
+There are no town squares, just shops, homes, more shops, more homes.
+We could think of Los Angeles as pictured in Paul Haggis’ movie Crash, where, in an opening monologue, someone muses that the city has become the kind of place where people have to crash into each other in their cars in order to touch.
 There is some truth in this, not just in terms of our distance from each other, but in terms of the fact that the way that we ‘touch’ is increasingly mediated by technology.

 The virtual worlds on offer are rich and enticing in comparison to the mundane nature of ‘real life’.
 These worlds promise meaning, promise to provide something that people can care about.
 Life has been sucked out of the real world for many people.
 The institutions that once gave their lives meaning have collapsed.
 The church is gone.
 The community is gone.
 There are no children playing in the streets, no public life, no public space, just roads and cars.
 Shops and houses.